-- Single-Chip - Expanded
+- Single-chip - Expanded

-The active mode is selected by the EA pin (Pin 49 of the target adapter) during Reset signal rise (also sampled on internal watchdog timer reset).
-It is recommended that you connect this pin to either Constant Low or Constant High.
-This pin defaults to High (selecting Single-Chip mode), which is implemented by a 22K pull-up resistor on the pin.
+The active mode is selected by the EA pin (pin 49 of the pod adapter) during reset signal rise (also sampled on internal reset).

-When using the Expanded mode, the code memory can be mapped either to the target or to the emulator (with boundaries of 4 Kbytes).
-In Expanded mode, addresses are seen on the Port2 and Port0 pins for every bus cycle, regardless of where it is mapped to.
-The data, however, reads or writes to the Port0 pins only for addresses that are mapped to the target.
+When using Expanded mode, the code memory can be mapped either to the target or the emulator (with boundaries of 4 Kbytes).
+In expanded mode, addresses are seen on the Port2 and Port0 adapter pins for every bus cycle regardless of where it is mapped.
+The data, however, is read or written to the Port0 pins only for addresses that are mapped to the target.

-When using Single-Chip mode, all code memory must be mapped to the emulator board.
+When using single-chip mode, you need to map all code memory to the emulator board.
 In this mode, Port2 and Port0 can be used as I/O ports.
-These pins carry the address and data information only for XRAM data access to an address that is mapped to the target.
-In all other cases (for example, code access), these pins do not carry the address or data information.
-All of the code is fetched from an internal code memory of the chip.
+These adapter pins carry the address and data information only in the following cases.

+- XRAM data access to an address that is mapped to the target, or - XRAM data accesses to the internal XRAM when the XMAP1 bit in the SYSCON register is set.

+In all other cases (for example, code access) these pins do not carry the address or data information since all of the code is fetched from the user code memory on the emulator board.